Top Hotel Working Capital Financing Options Every Hospitality Operator Should Know

 Mezzanine financing is a hybrid of debt and equity, typically used to fill the gap between senior debt (the primary loan) and equity.
 It’s subordinate to senior debt, meaning it ranks below senior loans in terms of repayment priority, which makes it riskier for lenders.

 As a result, mezzanine financing carries higher interest rates and often includes an equity stake or warrants in the hotel as part of the agreement.
-This type of financing is ideal when additional capital is needed but the borrower does not want to dilute ownership through more equity financing.
+This type of financing is ideal when additional capital is needed, but the borrower does not want to dilute ownership through more equity financing.
 It allows hotel owners to access funds quickly while maintaining control over the property.

 C-PACE Financing (Commercial Property Assessed Clean Energy)